 This analysis is based on the model in [13] and we have included influence of limited number of retransmissions.
-To validate our evaluation and highlight influence of limited retries we compare our results, after taking influence of limited retries, with results have been gotten by using the model in [12] and with that using model given in Ref.
+To validate our evaluation and highlight influence of limited retries we compare our results, after taking influence of limited retries, with results that have been gotten by using the model in [12] and with that using model given in Ref.
 [13].
-The results are illustrated in Fig. 1.
+The results are illustrated in Figure 1.
 The same parameters values in [13] have been used in this study in order to facilitate the comparison purpose.
-In Fig. 1 our results denoted as (a), results of Ref.
+In Figure 1 our results denoted as (a), results of Ref.
 [13] denoted as (b) and the results that obtained by using the model in [12] denoted as (c).
 The system throughput has been estimated for three different network sizes: 5 (small), 20 (middle), and 50 (large).
-Fig. 1 shows that: for networks utilizing the basic access, results (a) are much closer to results (b) in the small and middle network sizes and much close to results (c) for the large networks over all the range of BERs.
-This can be justify since on the small and middle networks the rate of collisions is relatively small compared with that in large networks, which consequences influence of retransmission at small and middle networks is also small.
+Figure 1 shows that: for networks utilizing the basic access, results (a) are much closer to results (b) in the small and middle network sizes and much close to results (c) for the large networks over all the range of BERs.
+This can be justified since on the small and middle networks the rate of collisions is relatively small compared with that in large networks, which indicates that influence of retransmission at small and middle networks is also small.
 For networks utilizing the four-way handshaking, all results: (a), (b) and (c) show that the throughputs are insensitive to size of the networks over all the examined range of the BERs.
-While almost all the results are mostly closed when the BERs less than 10^{-5} there is a difference between the results (a) and (b) in one side and results (c) on the other side when $10^{-5} < BER < 5 \times 10^{-4}$.
-This difference is due to the effect of the parameter p_c on p, which could be much sensible at higher level of BERs.
-Considering errors in the channel, p_c on the Ref.
-[12] did not distinguish the used access mechanism as that done in [13] and considered here as shown in Eq.
+While almost all the results are mostly closed when BERs less than 10-5, there is a difference between the results (a) and (b) in one side and results (c) on the other side when $10^{-5} \le BER \le 10^{-4}$.
+This difference is due to the effect of the parameter P_C on P, which could be much sensible at higher level of BERs.
+Considering errors in the channel, P_C in the Ref.
+[12] did not distinguish the used access mechanism as it did in [13] and in ours as shown in Eq.
 3.

-1 Definition and values of all the rest parameters that do not mentioned here are as in Ref.
+1Definition and values of all the rest parameters that do not mentioned here are as in Ref.
 [13].